 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.

 Gender reassignment No

 Religion or Belief No

 Sexual Orientation No

 Child Poverty No

 Other groups relevant to this proposal No

-Cumulative impacts ive impacts identified across your service are areas?
+Cumulative impacts ve impacts identified across your service are ce areas?
 Please explain what these might be

 Service Area Adult Social Care Budget Ref.
 EIA 15 Head of Service Denise D'Souza Briefly and simply explain what budget changes are proposed.
-Budget Proposal To review Day Activities for all service user groups in Adult Social Care to ensure people have a moday options model which provides personalised support for them and their carers.
-Highlight the main / most significant potential impacts which will need to be avoided removed, mitigated or Summary of impacts The Day Activities Review will seek to positively impact on all service users (and the people, those with a physical disability, learning disability or mental health need.
-The people receiving their day services in a different way.
-The Review however will have by promoting access to activities that are relevant and appropriate to meet the need the need to be a serviced on the following 'protected characteristics': all - positive effortentially negative impact. he Review may result in some eve a positive equalities impacteds of individuals.
-What actions are proposed to remove/reduce/avoid potential negative impacts? ts and increase positive Key actions to reduce The Day Activities Review will involve carrying out detailed work with services user providers in the co-design and modelling of services to realise the vision for day at A full EIA will be completed when there is greater clarity on the vision for day services. ctivities for the future. negative impacts Commissioners and managers will ensure that services users who require a service Work will be undertaken with service users and their carers to ensure that any tran will be sensitively managed.
-Some service users may have their needs best met in these services will have to be carefully planned to ensure service users and their capport.
-Some service users living in residential care may have their needs best met undertaken with providers to ensure service users receive the level of activity the sition into alternative services community based services: earers have adequate on going let in their care home: work will
+Budget Proposal To review Day Activities for all service user groups in Adult Social Care to ensure play options model which provides personalised support for them and their carers. people have a modern, flexible Highlight the main / most significant potential impacts which will need to be avoided removed, mitigated or Summary of impacts The Day Activities Review will seek to positively impact on all service users (and their carers) including older people, those with a physical disability, learning disability or mental health need.
+The Review may result in some people receiving their day services in a different way.
+The Review however will have a positive equalities impact by promoting access to activities that are relevant and appropriate to meet the needs of individuals.
+Impacts identified on the following 'protected characteristics': all - positive effect, disability may also have a potentially negative impact.
+What actions are proposed to remove/reduce/avoid potential negative impacts? ts and increase positive Key actions to reduce negative impacts The Day Activities Review will involve carrying out detailed work with services users, advocates, carers and providers in the co-design and modelling of services to realise the vision for day activities for the future.
+A full EIA will be completed when there is greater clarity on the vision for day services will realised.
+Commissioners and managers will ensure that services users who require a service will continue to receive one.
+Work will be undertaken with service users and their carers to ensure that any transition into alternative services will be sensitively managed.
+Some service users may have their needs best met in community based services: these services will have to be carefully planned to ensure service users and their carers have adequate on going support.
+Some service users living in residential care may have their needs best met in their care home: work will be undertaken with providers to ensure service users receive the level of activity they need.